revaturelabs/interviewquestions/Java/Collections/Collections.md

  ---

-5. Write a program to traverse any collection using an iterator.
+5. Write a program to traverse any collection using an Iterator.

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)